-06-15-1936 Patricia Nell Warren – Born in Helena, Montana.
-She is an American novelist, poet, and journalist.
+06-15-1936 – 02-09-2019 Patricia Nell Warren – Born in Helena, Montana.
+She was an American novelist, poet, and journalist.
 Her first novel, The Front Runner (1974), was the first contemporary gay fiction to make the New York Times Best Seller list.
 For 21 years she worked for Reader’s Digest as an editor for both the magazine and the Condensed Book Club.
 Warren came out as a lesbian in 1974.
-Other gay themed novels, include The Fancy Dancer (1976) and The Beauty Queen (1978).
+Other gay-themed novels include The Fancy Dancer (1976) and The Beauty Queen (1978).
 In the 1990s, Warren became politically active and from 1996 to 1999, she volunteered as a commissioner of education in the Los Angeles Unified School District, serving on the Gay & Lesbian Education Commission and later the Human Relations Education Commission.
-Warren makes her home in Southern California.
+Warren lives in Southern California.